 Power and Battery Indicator:

 LED(3) is the power indicator, will be always on after switch is turned on.
-LED(1) is charging indicator, will be on while charing and LED(2) be on once fully charged.
+LED(1) is a charging indicator, will be on while charging, and LED(2) be on once fully charged.

 Micro:bit Stand Edge Connector:

 For installing a micro:bit mainboard.
-Please install microbit with led matrix and RGB led in the same direction.
+Please install a micro:bit with led matrix and RGB led in the same direction.

 4 x RGB NeoPixel: